sg893052/sonic-buildimage/L3/next_hop_group_hld.md

 ### 3.4.2 fpmsyncd

 fpmsyncd will be modified to receive the nexthop group object from Zebra FPM and populate the NEXT_HOP_GROUP_TABLE in the APP_DB.
-The route processing in fpmsyncd will be modified to process the nexthop group id reference in the route info if it is present.
+The route processing in fpmsyncd will be modified to process the nexthop group id reference in the route info if it is present. fpmsyncd will get the zebra allocated nexthop group id and will allocate and map it to fpm allocated nexthop group id when writing to APP_DB.
+During warm-reboot this will help to reconcile the newly received zebra alocated nexthop group id and remap it to the older fpm allocated nexthop group id based on the groups content.
+This will ensure that the nexthop group id programmed to APP_DB is maintained accross warm-reboot and hence reprogramming to hardware is avoided.

 ## 3.4 Switch State Service Design